Is Adobe Creative Cloud tax deductible?

 Adobe sends email receipts for every billing cycle.
 Create a dedicated tax folder in your email and filter Adobe billing emails into it — this gives you an automatic receipt archive.

-TurboTax Self-Employed guides creative professionals through Schedule C software deductions and handles mixed-use allocation for subscriptions used partly for personal work.
+TurboTax guides creative professionals through Schedule C software deductions and handles mixed-use allocation for subscriptions used partly for personal work.

 FAQ